 Once your go-live goals have been evaluated and optimization goals are set, start thinking about how you can measure your progress.
 What adoption statistics will allow you to show success?

 What stakeholders need to be involved?

 Everyone in your organization is going to believe that their feedback is the most important.
 But in order to truly optimize and find efficiencies, it’s important to understand the broad spectrum of stakeholders and figure out who needs to be involved in deciding priorities.

 Where should we focus our optimization activities?

 With feedback coming from all directions, it’s important to let your goals guide the optimization strategy.
 Where do point of care, inpatient charting and interoperability fall on the priority list?

-Ultimately, optimizing an EMR system helps your business run more efficiently and improves patient care.
+Ultimately, optimizing an EHR system helps your business run more efficiently and improves patient care.
 By collecting statistics and measuring incremental success, your healthcare organization can understand what optimizations move the needle and will allow you to narrow your focus and prioritize better.

 These five questions can certainly help frame your optimization strategy, but they are ultimately the tip of the iceberg.
 Need more guidance on how to navigate EHR optimizations?
 Contact us to collaborate on your next EHR improvement project.